opentracing/opentracing-php/README.md

 - `child_of` is an object of type `OpenTracing\SpanContext` or `OpenTracing\Span`.
 - `references` is an array of `OpenTracing\Reference`.
 - `tags` is an array with string keys and scalar values that represent OpenTracing tags.
+- `finish_span_on_close` is a boolean that determines whether a span should be finished when the scope is closed or not.

 ```php
 $span = $tracer->startActiveSpan('my_span', [